 With PRI, or traditional telephony, a trunk referred to a bundle of physical copper phone lines which were part of a building’s physical infrastructure allowing multiple lines to be shared between users.

 With modern SIP lines, this process becomes virtual.
-A trunk is now a collection of assigned ‘channels’ which handle a set number of simultaneous calls.
-The number of channels you’ll require as a business is usually dependent on the size of your business, and how many calls you’ll likely be making and receiving concurrently.
+A trunk becomes a collection of assigned ‘channels’ which handle a set number of simultaneous calls.
+The number of channels you’ll require as a business is usually dependent on the size of your business, and how many concurrent calls you’ll likely be making and receiving at the same time.

-Each channel allows one incoming and one outgoing call, but if your business receives a great volume of inbound calls at once, you’ll need a larger number of channels.
+Each channel allows one incoming and one outgoing call, but if your business receives a great volume of inbound concurrent calls, you’ll need a larger number of channels.
 Most medium to large businesses will benefit greatly from the flexibility and cost-effectiveness of SIP trunking.

 What about bandwidth?